Fretuks/Fretuks/README.md

   <img src="https://img.shields.io/badge/Current%20Mode-Working%20or%20smth-22c55e?style=for-the-badge" alt="Mode badge" />
 </p>

-Welcome to my little iceberg on GitHub.
-I build things, break things and occassionally fix things.
+Welcome to my little iceberg on GitHub where I build things, break things and occassionally fix things.

 ## About me
 - I like software that feels simple on the outside and solid on the inside.